rostools/r-cubed-intro/paper.md

 # Story of the Project

-The learning material from this workshop was built and taught in smaller segments over many years by Luke Johnston.
-The initial rationale for creating the material was due to the near complete lack of relevant training in academic settings on data management, coding and general workflows in data analysis, version control, and project management of scientific research.
-The teaching material was compiled in a more structured form when the Danish Diabetes Academy hosted the workshop, and was heavily updated and revised by the current author team.
-We greatly enjoy teaching the workshop and, based on the feedback from surveys, the participants do too!
+Luke Johnston taught and built the learning material from this workshop in smaller segments over many years.
+The material was initially created because of the near complete lack of relevant training in academic settings on data management, coding and general workflows in data analysis, version control, and project management of scientific research.
+The teaching material was compiled into a more structured form when the Danish Diabetes Academy hosted the workshop, where the current author team has since heavily updated and revised it.
+We greatly enjoy teaching the workshop and, based on the feedback from the surveys, the participants do too!

 # Acknowledgements

 We want to specifically thank the [Danish Diabetes Academy](https://www.danishdiabetesacademy.dk/) for hosting, organizing, and providing a space to build and grow this workshop.
-We also thank the first instructors and helpers of the course (João Santiago, Anna Schritz, Omar Silverman) for their early feedback during the first version of the course.
+We also thank the instructors and helpers of the first version of the course (João Santiago, Anna Schritz, Omar Silverman) for their early feedback during the first version of the course.

 # References